verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] The old machine has risen from the grave.
 - [ ] Now she is 27 years full of trouble.
 - [ ] The comfortable problems of the well dressed and well fed
+- [ ] How can I miss you without having had you?
+It's brilliant.